Tambuwal urges African lawyers to help check arbitrariness in governance

 “Lawyers must also lead to ensure that right policies are put in place, to engender effective business support, capacity building, imbibe technology and product innovation.

-“Right policies to access sufficient financing of small and medium enterprises to improve employment generation, enhance productivity, and promote social inclusion.
+“Right policies to access sufficient financing of small and medium enterprises so as to improve employment generation, enhance productivity, and promote social inclusion.

 Tambuwal said that the macro-economic objectives of any nation could not be realised without supporting and improving the capacities and competitiveness of micro, small and medium enterprises.